-The Anti-Cheat Client interface currently only supports the Windows platform and requires a 64-bit operating system installation.
-Mac and Linux client support are coming soon.
+The Anti-Cheat Client interface supports the Windows, Mac, and Linux platforms and requires a 64-bit operating system installation.

 To use the Anti-Cheat interface(s), you must:

 (Windows Only) Configure the Windows Service Installer.